helenoid/swissknife/ipfs_accelerate_js/MIGRATION_COMPLETION_SUMMARY.md

 - Complete API reference documentation
 - Create quickstart guides
 - Develop detailed examples
-- Provide browser compatibility matrix
+- Provide hardware compatibility matrix

 ## Conclusion

 The migration to a dedicated JavaScript SDK marks a significant advancement in the IPFS Accelerate project's architecture.
-By separating browser-specific code into a TypeScript-based SDK, we've improved maintainability, enabled independent development cycles, and provided a foundation for future enhancements.
-The new architecture provides a clean API surface for both Python and JavaScript developers while maximizing performance through browser-specific optimizations.
+By adapting the code for CLI neural network inference in a TypeScript-based SDK, we've improved maintainability, enabled independent development cycles, and provided a foundation for future enhancements.
+The new architecture provides a clean API surface for both Python and JavaScript developers while maximizing performance through hardware-specific optimizations for AI inference within the CLI tool.